 Woolman, Whittier, and Fox (WWF)

-Three traditional women's residence halls joined together.
-WWF houses all the freshman women and many upper-class women.
+A traditional residence hall for freshmen and upper-class women.
 Rooms vary slightly in size.
 Woolman Hall rooms are 15' 6" x 8' 8", with window dimensions of 37" length x 84" width.
 Whittier Hall rooms are 16' 6" x 8' 6", with window dimensions of 45" length x 84" width.
 Fox Hall rooms are 15' 3" x 9' 6" with window dimensions 52" length x 84" width.
 Most rooms are doubles, although there are some exceptions.
 Each corridor shares a large bathroom.
 WWF does not have central air conditioning.

 (Door to hallway, unless otherwise noted)

 - Heritage Hall: 81 1/2" x 36"

 - Fox Hall: 79 3/4" x 36 1/2" (not including tabs attached to wooden head & footboards app.
 1 1/2")

 - Woolman/Whittier Hall: 81" x 36"

 Students who wish to bring or build their own loft beds must submit a completed Loft Permit to the Resident Director.
 The structure will then be checked to see that it meets the University requirements for space and safety.
 All lofts must be assembled within the first two weeks of each semester.
 Lofts are permitted in WWF only.
 All residence hall furniture must remain in the room throughout the entire academic year.

 - Nothing anchored in the room may be detached from the wall or floor